Quantum computational chemistry: Quantum computational chemistry algorithms

+Recent numerical work has explored the possibility of using classical neural networks to optimise VQE circuits for small instances of the Fermi-Hubbard model~\cite{verdon2019learningtolearn, wilson2019metalearning}.
+This approach (known as `meta-learning') works by training the neural networks on many random instances of the system being studied.
+The networks were able to successfully `learn' to optimise the VQE ansatz, and showed indications that they may be able to generalise to larger systems than those on which they were trained~\cite{verdon2019learningtolearn}.
+The approach also demonstrated some resilience to noise included in the simulations~\cite{wilson2019metalearning}.\\

-\paragraph{Related methods of optimisation\\} Methods which aid classical optimisation, but that are not optimisation algorithms in their own right, have also been proposed.
-We discuss these methods in the following section. \\
+\paragraph{Related methods of optimisation\\} { b.
+Related methods of optimisation} Methods which aid classical optimisation, but that are not optimisation algorithms in their own right, have also been proposed.

-\textit{Quantum gradient finding\\} Quantum circuits have been proposed which calculate the analytic gradient of the energy with respect to one of the parameters~\cite{romero2017strategies, dallaire2018low}.
+Quantum circuits have been proposed to calculate the analytic gradient of the energy with respect to one of the parameters~\cite{mitarai2018imaginaryindirect,guerreschi2017derivatives,schuld2019gradients}.
 This avoids the use of finite difference formulae, which restrict the accuracy of gradient evaluation, as the finite difference considered is limited by the noise in the energy evaluation.
-The quantum gradient method makes use of the differentiability of parametrised unitary operators.
-Parametrised unitaries can be written as exponentials of the parameters and an anti-Hermitian operator, which are simple to differentiate.
-A circuit to obtain the gradient of a toy VQE simulation is shown in Fig.~\ref{Qgrad}. \\
+The quantum gradient method makes use of the differentiability of parametrized unitary operators. parametrized unitaries can be written as exponentials of the parameter and an anti-Hermitian operator, which are simple to differentiate.
+A circuit to obtain the gradient of a toy VQE simulation is shown in Fig.~\ref{Qgrad}.

-\textit{Annealed and morphed Hamiltonians \\} Several works have used concepts from adiabatic quantum computing to aid the classical optimisation procedure.
-Wecker~\textit{et al.} proposed an `annealed variational' method alongside their Hamiltonian variational ansatz~\cite{PhysRevA.92.042303}.
-They first decompose the molecular Hamiltonian of interest into